ameseee/kwk-curriculum-site/web-app/lessons/js-intro/index.md

 - Some of the behaviors of the site: starts a game, plays a game, gives score and feedback on which flag the user correctly selected
 - Behaviors all happen after the user has interacted - clicking button to start the game, make guesses, play again, etc.

+## Data Types

+Over the course of camp, you will learn about several different **data types** in JavaScript.
+A data type is a specific kind of information or data.
+Based on the type of data we write in our code, the program will interpret it differently.
+In this lesson, we will learn about Strings and Numbers.

 ## Strings

-You can think of strings as a series of characters (alpha, numeric, spaces, and special characters) between two quote marks, like so:
+A string is a primitive JavaScript data type.
+You can think of a string as a series of characters (alpha, numeric, spaces, and special characters) between two quote marks, like so:

 ```js
 'hello, world!'